 How Long Is A Termite Inspection Good For A VA Loan?

 Regarding this non-conforming loan, termite inspections are good for at least 90 days.
 This amount of time guarantees that a new homeowner has plenty of time to move in and complete the closing process.

 Keep in mind this time frame is simply a VA lending requirement.
 Just because the inspection is good for 90 days doesn't necessarily mean the home will remain pest free during that time.

 The Bottom Line: Pest Inspections With VA Loans Vary State To State

 A pest inspection helps ease your mind by ensuring no unwanted creepy crawly guests are in or damaging your home.
 While a VA termite inspection is a requirement (in some states) to qualify for a VA mortgage, it can also give you comfort knowing your home is clean, safe and not falling apart due to pests.

-The requirements for VA loan termite inspections vary from state to state, as does who pays for the inspection.
+The requirements for VA loan termite inspections vary from state to state.
 Therefore, it’s vital that you do your research before having an inspection; that way, you know what to expect during this process.
 Also, it’s helpful to get familiar with the different requirements for your county or parish.
 For more information on VA loans, check out Rocket Mortgage® Loan Type Resources.